danielmarschall/filter_foundry/GIMP Incompatibilities.md

 	The reason is a bug in PSPI: The host should preserve the value of pb->parameters, which PSPI doesn't do.
 	Also, all global variables are unloaded, so the plugin cannot preserve any data.

-	Workaround in FF 1.7: If the host GIMP is detected, the new flag persistent_savestate will be set.
+	Workaround in FF 1.7: If the host GIMP is detected, the new function "host_preserves_parameters" returns "true".
-	This mode saves the filter data into a temporary file "tmp.afs" and loads it when the window is opened again.
+	This mode saves the filter data into a temporary AFS file and loads it when the window is opened again.

 	Exactly the same problem applies to the IfanView 8BF host.